clojure-emacs/cider/README.md

 {:repl {:plugins [[cider/cider-nrepl "0.9.1"]]}}
 ```

+**Be careful not to place this in the `:user` profile, as this way CIDER's
+middleware will always get loaded, causing `lein` to start slower.
+You really
+need it just for `lein repl` and this is what the `:repl` profile is for.**

 #### Using Boot

 Boot users can configure the tool to include the middleware automatically in